rinvictor/ASS/README.md

 Here you can find my solutions for the exams and the professor's solutions for some of them.
 If you need anything don't hesitate to contact me.

+Note that it might some mistakes because it was just own studying material